 The Wisdom in Finding Out for Yourself

-I graduated college in 2010 and started my full-time job.
-After a few months of working and paying bills, it became clear I’d have savings left over most months.
-What to do with the savings?
-This got me to thinking about investing.
+I graduated college in the spring of 2010 and started work not long after.
+As time passed, it became clear that I’d end up with savings most months.
+What to do with the extra cash?
+This got me thinking about investing in stocks and other listed securities.
 But I didn’t really know how.

-While plotting my course, it concerned me at the time that the TV-talking-heads were jibber-jabbering about the economy potentially experiencing a double-dip, or even a triple-dip, recession.
-If so, it’d pull the market down with it, and I’d sure lose money in that timeframe.
-Post ‘08, this wasn’t easy to dismiss.
-They were apparently the experts.
-They presented persuasive cases.
-Between their seemingly-always-negative sentiment (which I later realized was negativity bias in the news or “no news is good news and bad news is news”) and my lack of investing experience, I wasn’t sure it was the right time.
+Between the “experts” seemingly-always-negative sentiment (which I later learned was negativity bias in the news or “no news is good news and bad news is news”) and my lack of investing experience, I wasn’t sure it was the right time to start.

-Around then, it also became clear to me from the Forbes Billionaire’s list that none of them became wealthy through a Bank of America savings accounts; none of them saved their way to prosperity.
-Nor would I.
+Around the same time, it was also becoming clear to me through annual reads of the Forbes Billionaire’s list that none of them made their wealth through bank accounts…Not one had saved their way to prosperity.
+I had to do something.

 “A trait that showed up at about this time was my tendency not to accept anything I was told until I had checked it for myself.”